waniumar01/task6-Sales-Trend-Analysis-Using-Aggregations/README.md

-# Monthly Sales Trend Analysis (SQL)
+# Monthly Sales Trend Analysis Using SQL

 ## Objective
 Analyze monthly revenue and order volume to identify sales trends using SQL aggregation and date functions.

 ## Dataset
+Database: `online_sales`
 Table: `orders`

-Columns:
+Columns used:
-- `order_id`
+- `order_id` – Unique identifier for each order
-- `order_date`
+- `order_date` – Date when the order was placed
-- `amount`
+- `amount` – Revenue generated per order
-- `product_id`
+- `product_id` – Identifier of the product sold

 ## Steps Performed in SQL

-1. Extracted year and month from `order_date` using the `EXTRACT()` function to enable month-wise analysis.
+1. Extracted the year and month from the `order_date` column using the `EXTRACT()` function to enable month-wise analysis.

-2. Filtered the dataset to include orders only from the 2024 calendar year using a `WHERE` clause.
+2. Filtered the dataset to include orders only from a specific time period (2024) using a `WHERE` clause.

 3. Calculated total monthly revenue using the `SUM()` aggregation function on the `amount` column.

-4. Calculated monthly order volume using `COUNT(DISTINCT order_id)` to avoid duplicate order counts.
+4. Calculated monthly order volume using `COUNT(DISTINCT order_id)` to ensure each order is counted only once.

 5. Grouped the data by extracted year and month to aggregate results at a monthly level.

-6. Sorted the output chronologically using `ORDER BY` for clear trend analysis.
+6. Sorted the results chronologically using `ORDER BY` to clearly display sales trends over time.

-7. Limited the results to 12 rows to display one full year of data.
+7. Limited the output to 12 rows to represent one full year of monthly data.

 ## SQL Query Used